fivethirtyeight/data/media-mentions-2020/README.md

 ## Cable News

 `cable_weekly.csv` contains the mentions of currently declared [major candidates](https://fivethirtyeight.com/features/heres-how-were-defining-a-major-presidential-candidate/) for the 2020 Democratic primary since December 30, 2018 across CNN, Fox News, and MSNBC.
 The TV News Archive measures coverage by splitting daily news footage into 15-second clips and finding the clips that contain a mention of our search query.
 Our search queries are the full names of each candidate.
+All candidates are queried starting December 30, 2018, however candidates are removed from the query once they have dropped out from the race.

 Column | Description